Tulum Ruins

 There are small informational plaques in front of each structure (written in English and Spanish) that provide tidbits on the Mayan history and how each building was used.

-You’ll learn many interesting facts about Mayan culture, and that the ruins weren’t originally built by the Mayans but were inhabited and expanded by them in the 13th century.
+You’ll learn many interesting facts about Mayan culture, and that the Tulum pyramids and ruins weren’t originally built by the Mayans but were inhabited and expanded by them in the 13th century.

 The ancient walled city of Tulum ran as a sophisticated operation which included sacrificial temples, a castle (“El Castillo”), the main pyramid, watch towers, and trading posts.